Updated · Jun 07, 2023

 And if that’s not enough, here comes the really good part.

-The global spend on influencer marketing is expected to reach $5-10 billion in 2020
+The global spend on influencer marketing is was between $5-$10 billion in 2020.

 Where does all this money go?